Issues with our housing bidding system

 If you are concerned about paying your rent, we are here to help.
 We are introducing a new £400,000 hardship fund to support residents who are not receiving housing benefit but are finding it difficult to manage the rising cost of living.

-You can also access advice and support through our Financial Inclusion service.
-Please visit our difficulties paying your rent page for further information on how to access support.
+You can also access advice and support from our Financial Inclusion service.

 Income allocation